-This assignment will enable you to explore a personal area of interest within the field of psychology.
-You are to choose a concept from chapters 3 to 14 of the text that has caught your interest, and develop the concept more thoroughly than is presented in the text.
-Each chapter introduces a number of concepts which may be expanded through a number of "links" provided in the text as well as through outside readings.
-Your research and presentation is not to be a review of material in the text, but rather an expanded, more thorough learning that may be relevant to you now or in the future.
+This assignment will enable you to critically think about what you have learned and how this impacts you and the way you will approach and work with your clients.
+Write a term paper that clearly expresses key information or ideas that you have specifically learned or are learning and expand on these points.
+Explain their impact on you and how they are shaping your thinking/behavior in terms of working with clients in your professional field.
+Your research and presentation is not to be a review of material in the text, but rather an expanded, more thorough expression of learning that is relevant to you.
 Use APA standards and provide at least five academic references using ProQuest or Gale in addition to the course text.
 Maximum length is 1500 words.
 Students will be evaluated according to the attached rubric.